maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 - Aux: auxiliary values
 - Dec: decided values

 In the following two examples, we show the different data that each nodes sees as the consensus process progresses.
-For Bob, we adiitionally explain in english why the values are what they are.
+For Bob, we additionally explain in English why the values are what they are.
 The exercise is left to the reader to make sense of the values for all other nodes following an analogous reasoning as the one taken by Bob.

 ### Here is a simple example that reaches consensus at the first step of the first round.